Boss Told Co-Workers About My Medical Condition

 If your manager or supervisor has divulged confidential medical information to other employees, then you may be able to pursue legal action against them and your employer.
 If that is the case, maintain thorough evidence and documentation, such as emails, memos, and witness statements.

-Can My Employer Discuss My Medical Condition with Other Employees?
+Can an Employer Disclose Medical Information To Other Employees?

 Several federal laws address the confidentiality of employee medical information in the workplace.
 Although the legal language used to write each of the laws differs somewhat, the primary intent to protect the medical information of employees remains the foundation of each law.